Universal topological quantum computing via double-braiding in SU(2) Witten-Chern-Simons theory: Anyon models

 For $n = 1$, $V_{c}^{a_1} = 0$ if $c \neq a_1$, and $V_{c}^{c}$ is $1$-dimensional with a canonical basis denoted by the left diagram of Figure \ref{fig:basis_one_and_two_anyons}.
 One can think of the diagram representing the state obtained by `doing nothing' to an existent anyon $c$.

 For $n = 2$, $V_{c}^{a_1a_2} = 0$ if $N_{a_1a_2}^c = 0$, and $V_{c}^{a_1a_2}$ is $1$-dimensional otherwise, with a non-canonical basis denoted by the right diagram in Figure \ref{fig:basis_one_and_two_anyons}.
-One can then think of the diagram representing the state obtained from the process of splitting $c$ into the pair $a$ and $b$.
+One can then think of the diagram representing the state obtained from the process of splitting $c$ into the pair $a$ and $b$, where and throughout the context, the time direction for physical processes is assumed to be from bottom to top.
 This choice of basis is not canonical as one can multiply an arbitrary phase to it.
 We will use the diagrams in Figure \ref{fig:basis_one_and_two_anyons} as building blocks to describe bases of multi-anyon spaces.

 For $n \geq 3$, take an upward-growing binary tree with one root at the bottom and $n$ leaves at the top.
 See Figure \ref{fig:basis_n_anyons} for an illustration.
 It is to be understood that the tree is constructed using the two diagrams in Figure \ref{fig:basis_one_and_two_anyons}.
 Label the root by $c$ and the leaves, from left to right, by $a_1, a_2, \cdots, a_n$.
 Now label each internal edge $e$ by an anyon type $b_e$ such that at each fork, the relevant labels are admissible.
 Then the binary tree with all possible labels $\{b_e\}$ of internal edges form a basis of $V_{c}^{a_1a_2\cdots a_n}$.
 For each labeled binary tree, one can similarly interpret the state it represents as a splitting process.
 For example, the state represented by the tree in Figure \ref{fig:basis_n_anyons} is obtained by splitting $c$ into $b_{n-2}$ and $a_n$, followed by splitting $b_{n-2}$ into $b_{n-3}$ and $a_{n-1}$, $\cdots\cdots$, followed by splitting $b_1$ into $b_0 = a_1$ and $a_2$.
 Such a basis is called a \emph{splitting-tree basis}.